madsstoumann/elements/docs/layout/technical.md

 [^2] These two labels have dual purposes.
 They can be used for **either** *Expand/Collapse* or *Toggle Layout On/Off* (see markup-examples at the end of this document).

 ---
-### Content Settings Model
+### Settings Model
-In addition to the base content model, these are the settigs-properties, which will each be described in detail further on:
+In addition to the base content model, these are the settings-properties, which will each be described in detail further on:

 - align `[data-align]`
 - alignHeader `[data-align-header]`